 (2) include all formulas used in completing the jurisdictional study and the class cost of service study, which shall be confidential and protected from disclosure to the public under IC 5-14-3-4 and IC 8-1-2-29.

-(f) If impossible or impractical for an electing utility to provide information in the form described in subsection (e), the electing utility shall make available to the commission during normal business hours, on the electing utility's premises, a computer and all software used to create and store the information.
+(fg) If impossible or impractical for an electing utility to provide information in the form described in subsection (e)(b), (c), or (d), the electing utility shall make available to the commission during normal business hours, on the electing utility's premises, a computer and all software used to create and store the information.

-(g) The electing utility shall provide the information submitted to the commission under this section, in the form described in subsection (e), to any other party to the proceeding if the other party and the electing utility enter into a mutually acceptable confidentiality agreement covering the information.
+(gh) The electing utility shall provide the information submitted to the commission under this section, in the form described in subsection (e)(b), (c), or (d), to any other party to the proceeding if the other party and the electing utility enter into a mutually acceptable confidentiality agreement covering the information.

-(h) If any party receiving information under subsection (g) wishes to propose data and methodologies for use in the electing utility's jurisdictional separation study or cost of service study, the party shall provide the information to the following:
+(hi) If any party receiving information under subsection (h) wishes to propose data and methodologies for use in the electing utility's jurisdictional separation study or cost of service study, the party shall provide the information to the following:

-(1) The commission in the form described in subsection (e).
+(1) The commission in the form described in subsection (e)(b), (c), or (d).

 (2) Any other party to the proceeding that enters into a mutually acceptable confidentiality agreement covering the information among the following: